1. Amman was once called Philadelphia

 5. Medical Tourism is Big Business in Amman

-Amman is undoubtedly a popular destination for those seeking adventure, but you might not be aware that Amman also attracts another type of tourist, one seeking medical care.
-Amman is ranked as the top medical tourism destination in the Middle East according to the World Bank.
-Many facilities in Amman have received international accreditation and employ physicians trained in Europe and the United States, resulting in a high standard of care.
-On top of that, care can be 10-30% of US costs, making it very affordable.
+Amman is undoubtedly a popular destination for those seeking adventure, but you might not know Amman also attracts another type of tourist, one seeking medical care.
+It ranks Amman as the top medical tourism destination in the Middle East according to the World Bank.
+Many facilities in Amman have received international accreditation and use physicians trained in Europe and the United States, resulting in a high standard of care.
+Care can be 10-30% of US costs, making it very affordable.

 Data from 2007 show that approximately 250,000 patients traveled to Jordan for medical care spending over $1 billion USD.
-It’s worth noting that the King Hussein Cancer Center is ranked as the best in the Middle East, attracting patients from well beyond the borders of Jordan.
+The King Hussein Cancer Center is ranked as the best in the Middle East, attracting patients from well beyond the borders of Jordan.